MicrosoftDocs/sdk-api/sdk-api-src/content/propsys/nf-propsys-psgetpropertydescriptionlistfromstring.md

-This function calls the property subsystem implementation of <a href="https://msdn.microsoft.com/library/Bb761436(v=VS.85).aspx">IPropertySystem::GetPropertyDescriptionListFromString</a> to obtain a collection of properties provided as a semicolon-delimited property list string.
+This function calls the property subsystem implementation of <a href="shell.IPropertySystem_GetPropertyDescriptionListFromString">IPropertySystem::GetPropertyDescriptionListFromString</a> to obtain a collection of properties provided as a semicolon-delimited property list string.

 We recommend that you use the <b>IID_PPV_ARGS</b> macro, defined in Objbase.h, to package the <i>riid</i> and <i>ppv</i> parameters.
 This macro provides the correct IID based on the interface pointed to by the value in <i>ppv</i>, which eliminates the possibility of a coding error.

-For more information about property schemas, see <a href="https://msdn.microsoft.com/library/Cc144135(v=VS.85).aspx">Property Schemas</a>.
+For more information about property schemas, see <a href="shell.Building_Property_Handlers_Property_Schemas">Property Schemas</a>.

 #### Examples

-The following example, to be included as part of a larger program, demonstrates how to use <a href="https://msdn.microsoft.com/en-us/library/Bb762079(v=VS.85).aspx">PSGetPropertyDescriptionListFromString</a>.
+The following example, to be included as part of a larger program, demonstrates how to use <a href="shell.PSGetPropertyDescriptionListFromString">PSGetPropertyDescriptionListFromString</a>.

 <div class="code"><span codelanguage="ManagedCPlusPlus"><table>
 <tr>